joeldrapper/strict_ivars/README.md

 StrictIvars.init(include: ["#{Dir.pwd}/**/*"])
 ```

+You can pass an array of globs to `include:` and `exclude:`.

+## Compatibility

+Because Strict Ivars only transforms the source code that matches your include paths and becuase the check happens at runtime, it’s completely compatible with the rest of the Ruby ecosystem.

+### For apps

+Strict Ivars is really designed for apps, where you control the boot process and you want some extra safety in the code you and your team writes.

+### For libraries

+You could use Strict Ivars as a dev dependency in your gem’s test suite, but I don’t recommend initializing Strict Ivars in a library directly.

 ## Uninstall

 Becuase Strict Ivars only ever makes your code safer, you can always back out without anything breaking.